 X.4 CDA-DSS Overview

 Providing a concise summary of a document based on specific user expectations can be time saving for a provider.
 It can also reflect what the patient needs to see in a way that is not too overwhelming.
 This profile enables the ability to provide relevant and pertinent information in sections that are concise and that support a specific purpose that the receiver and sender specifies.
-This allows the large amount of information in a CDA document to be provided yet at the same time not become overwhelming for the reader of the document.
+This allows the large amount of information in a CDA document to be provided yet at the same time not become overwhelming for the person viewing the rendered document.

-The definition of a summary section is based on specific use cases.
-A summary section can be added to any CDA document that is an open template.
-A summary section can be constructed dynamically, or a pre-defined section template can be used.
+The definition of a document summary section is based on specific use cases.
+A document summary section can be added to any CDA document that is an open template.
+A document summary section can be constructed dynamically, or a pre-defined section template can be used.

-A summary section can be user defined.
-For example, a user can decide to create a summary section that lists procedures the patient had in the last six months.
-If the document has sections containing procedures with the relevant procedure dates, the applicable procedures can be rendered in the User Defined Summary Section View.

-A summary section can be a pre-defined section template.
-For example, the Notes Section is a pre-defined HL7® C-CDA section template.
-The Document Summary Section and the Care Plan Summary Section are pre-defined IHE section templates.

-A summary section can be use case defined.
-For example, the Care Plan Summary Section can be dynamically created based on content from the relevant care plan sections.
-The applicable content is then rendered in the Care Plan Summary Section as defined by this IHE profile.
-Figure X.4-1 shows a Care Plan Summary Section in a Care Plan Document.
+Machine automated: The Content Creator can create summary sections in a CDA document based on existing data in the document.
+The Content Creator may be the system that created the original document or may be a system that imports a CDA document, generates the summary sections and generates a new CDA document with those changes.
+This approach will use pre-defined templates in the software of the Content Creator.

+Dynamic, machine assisted: A document author (human) is creating a new CDA or reviewing an existing CDA.
+The human decides to add one or more summary sections.
+The Content Creator allows the document author to select and add one or more summary sections.
+The Content Creator software generates the summary sections by extracting data from the CDA document with no new data added by the document author.

+Dynamic, user defined: A document author is creating a new CDA or reviewing an existing CDA.
+The human enters new data that the Content Creator uses to make one or more summary sections.
+This new data is not extracted from the existing document data.
+It is the responsibility of the document author to ensure that the new summary sections are consistent with the clinical content of the remainder of the document.

+Dynamic at rendering stage: The Content Consumer is rendering a document for a human to review.
+The Content Consumer can extract data from the document and render a summary view for the human.
+The Content Consumer does not alter the original document.

-The following is an example of how care plan content may be represented in a CDA document with a summary section:
+The following is an example of how care plan content may be represented in a CDA document with a Care Plan Summary Section template:

-Figure X.4-1: Example of a Care Plan Summary Section
+Figure X.4-1: Example of Placement of a Care Plan Summary Section template in a CDA document

 X.4.1 Concepts

-A Summary Section can be generated for viewing or added to a CDA document when the document is created.
-A Summary Section can also be generated and viewed when a CDA document is received.
+A document summary section can be rendered for viewing or added to a CDA document when the document is created.
+A document summary section can also be rendered and viewed when a CDA document is received.

+A Content Creator can create a user defined document summary section view based on user defined criteria.

-A user can create a User Defined Summary Section View based on user defined criteria when a CDA document is received.
+A Content Consumer can render a User Defined Summary Section View based on user defined criteria when a CDA document is received.

+A Content Creator can create a predefined document summary section based on identified use cases when a CDA document is generated. .

-A user can create a predefined Summary Section based on identified use cases when a CDA document is generated as well as when a CDA document is received.
+A Content Consumer can render a predefined Summary Section based on identified use cases and a CDA document is received and presented to a user.
+Note the Content Consumer does not alter the CDA document.

-A user can add a predefined summary section template to a document when the document is created.

-X.4.1.1 Considerations for User Defined Summary Section Views
+X.4.1.1 Considerations for User Defined Document Summary Section Views